 Like what you see?
 Help keep it going!
-This site runs on the support of readers like you.
-Your donation helps cover costs and keeps fresh Rolling Stones content updated every day.
-Thanks in advance!
+This ad-free site runs on the support of readers like you.
+Your donation helps cover costs and keeps fresh content coming your way every day.
+Thank you!

 The Rolling Stones live in Philadelphia 1975

-June 29, 1975: Spectrum Sports Arena, Philadelphia, PA, USA
+June 29, 1975: Spectrum Sports Arena, Philadelphia, Pennsylvania, USA (Rolling Stones’ Tour of the Americas ’75)

-Honky Tonk Women/All Down The Line/If You Can’t Rock Me-Get Off Of My Cloud/Star Star/Gimme Shelter/Ain’t Too Proud To Beg/You Gotta Move/You Can’t Always Get What You Want/Happy/Tumbling Dice/It’s Only Rock’n Roll/Band introduction/Heartbreaker/Fingerprint File/Angie/Wild Horses/That’s Life/ Outa Space/Brown Sugar/Midnight Rambler/Rip This Joint/Street Fighting Man/Jumpin’ Jack Flash
+Honky Tonk Women/All Down The Line/If You Can’t Rock Me-Get Off Of My Cloud/Star Star/Gimme Shelter/Ain’t Too Proud To Beg/You Gotta Move/You Can’t Always Get What You Want/Happy/Tumbling Dice/It’s Only Rock’n Roll/Band introduction/ Heartbreaker/Fingerprint File/Angie/Wild Horses/That’s Life/Outa Space/Brown Sugar/Midnight Rambler/Rip This Joint/Street Fighting Man/Jumpin’ Jack Flash

 All photos by Roger Barone